-Means approval given by UBSS Academic Senate.
+Means consent given by UBSS Academic Senate.

 A staff member who is employed for a specified period during the year (normally less than 52 weeks).
 And whose employment period is aligned to a teaching session as published in UBSS academic calendar.

 There may be times when students experience serious misadventure, accident or extenuating circumstances beyond their control which affects their academic performance.
 Applying for and receiving special consideration means that those circumstances will be taken into account when their grade is calculated.